-This Adaptation and Environmental Democracy Assessment Framework operates at the intersection of these guiding sets of principles, using the 3 pillars of Environmental Democracy as the basic organising structure, but creating a series of principles and indicators inspired by the Principles of Locally Led Adaptation within each of them of them.
-The principles for effective adaptation identified by the IPCC also feature strongly in the rationale behind each indicator:3
+This Adaptation and Environmental Democracy Assessment Framework operates at the intersection of these guiding sets of principles, using the 3 pillars of Environmental Democracy.
+As the basic organizing structure, but creating a series of principles and indicators inspired by the Principles of Locally Led Adaptation within each of them of them.
+The intention has been to find the linkages between the sets of principles, particularly those given new meaning in the context of long-term and uncertain climate risks.
+The principles for effective adaptation identified by the IPCC also features strongly in the rationale behind each indicator;3